mattvenn/formal-intro-course/exercises/part3/README.md

 Take a look at the .sby file.
 What do you think the cutpoint line does?

-## Make a full proof for the simple counter with overflow set to 1000.
+## Make a full proof for the busy counter with overflow set to 1000.

 ### Aim